EloisaElias/EloDataScience_DayOne/README.md

-    Be resourceful, creative and organize.
-With courage and conviction follow your dreams.
+    Be resourceful, creative and organized.
+And with hard work courage and conviction pursuit your dreams.
     Education and common sense will give you direction in life.
-    And above all cultivate and keep with you these important core values:
+    And cultivate daily and keep with you these important core values:
     Integrity, Energy and Intelligence.
     By Elo